 Clients who come in to discuss their LLC fall into two categories: (1) they have an operating agreement or (2) they’ve heard about an operating agreement and want more information about what it is and if they need one.
+As they are getting their business off the ground, they want to make sure they've got the right business foundation.

 An operating agreement is usually used for an LLC.
 Not surprisingly, it normally defines the operations of the LLC.
 It’s a close cousin to the by-laws of a corporation.
 The agreement sets out the agreement between the members of an LLC.
 It’s a document that most clients who meet with me know they need, but they haven’t figured out the form that they are looking at.
 It’s normally filled with antiquated language and complex legal terms that are confusing.